ruanodendaal/blog/_posts/2019-10-17-courage-when-prioritising.md

 The reality is, you haven’t.

 The most common answer I’ve heard for having not done something, or succeeded is _time_.
 You had time, but at some point—consciously or unconsciously—you decided to prioritise something else.
-We say things to ourselves like “I won’t start that now as it’s too hard, but I can do these two things in 30 mins instead”.
+We say things to ourselves like:

+> I won’t start that now as it’s too hard, but I can do these two things in 30 mins instead.

 ## Doing the right thing